 Main Content

-The MultiSimPaneApp is the default template used for app generation.
-With this template, the generated app works for and is customizable.
+The MultiSimPaneApp template is the default template for app generation.
+With this template, the generated app is deployable and customizable.
 This template also allows you to pause a simulation, tune parameters in the middle of a simulation, and configure an app for deployment.

-This example shows you how to use the simulink.compiler.genapp function to generate a deployable app for the mode f14.
+This example shows you how to use the simulink.compiler.genapp function to generate a deployable app for the model f14_mod.
 You can use the generated app to tune the parameters of the model and run simulations with different parameter values.
-You can also customize the app in the App Designer and deploy the generated app for use outside of MATLAB.
+You can also customize the app in the App Designer and deploy the generated app for use outside of MATLAB®.

 Open the Model

-To generate the app, the SaveFormat for the output data must be Dataset or Structure with time.
-To change SaveFormat for the f14 model, in the Modelling tab of the Simulink Toolstrip, go to Model Settings.
+To generate the app, the SaveFormat parameter for the output data must be Dataset or Structure with time.
+To change the SaveFormat parameter for the f14_mod model, in the Modeling tab of the Simulink Toolstrip, go to Model Settings.
 In the Data Import/Export pane, change Format to Dataset.

-Alternatively, you can use the simulink.compiler.genapp function to generate an app for the f14 model.
+Alternatively, you can use the simulink.compiler.genapp function to generate an app for the f14_mod model.
 Running the simulink.compiler.genapp function with the model name as an argument generates an app named f14app, which is specified as an argument.
 The default name of the generated app is modelName_SLSimApp.
 Simulink Compiler™ uses a default template to generate the app.
 You can tune the parameters and simulate the model for which the app is generated.
 The generated app also provides a plot of the simulation results.
-All these files are generated into the f14app directory.
+All the related app files are generated into the f14app directory.

-After generating the app, Click Run Button to simulate the app.
+After generating the app, click to simulate the app.

 On the right side of the model image, you can tune the parameter values and run simulations with different values.

-Use the arrow at the bottom to display the plot for the simulation output.
+Use the up arrow at the bottom of the app window to display the plot for the simulation output.
 The Plot Layout controls allow you to add multiple plots.
-By default, there is one axis shown in this pane.
-You can always add/remove axes using Plot Layout controls.
+By default, this pane displays six plots.
+You can add or remove axes by using Plot Layout controls on the bottom left of the app.

 Once the app is generated, three folders are created in the app folder:

-• AppHelper — Contains almost all the code that is used by the generated app.
-You can use this folder to navigate through the app, to understand how the app works, and potentially customize it.
+• AppHelper — Contains the code that the generated app uses.
+You can use this folder to navigate through the app, to understand how the app works, and customize the app.

 • AppUtils — Contains scripts to help you deploy the app as a standalone desktop app or a web app, test the deployed standalone app in MATLAB, and run the generated app directly from MATLAB.